 When it comes to bread, this Easy Soft Dinner Rolls recipe is so SIMPLE to make!
 No mixer needed and hardly ANY kneading!

-With only 2 sets of rising times and a handy trick to get your dough rising quicker than normal, you guys are going to love this one!
-So fluffy and soft on the inside AND outside, with the perfect salt and sugar ratio to make these rolls absolutely wayyyy better than anything store bought.
+Soft dinner rolls only need 2 sets of rising times and a handy trick to get your dough rising quicker than normal.
+You’re going to love this bread recipe!
+So fluffy and soft on the inside AND outside, with the perfect salt and sugar ratio to make these rolls wayyyy better than anything store bought.

 The softer and fluffier, the better.
-Especially when you’re saving your beloved roll to mop up the last globs of sauce or gravy on your plate.
+Especially when you’re saving your beloved roll to mop up the sauce or gravy on your plate.

-Then, what feels like I hit the jackpot with this batch, these rolls came out of the oven looking and smelling and feeling SO perfect, I cried.
+I hit the jackpot with this batch.
+These rolls came out of the oven looking and smelling and feeling SO perfect, I cried.

 You know what the best part is?
 Carb lovers, gather round now, I know you’re feeling me when I say this → that warm, fresh bread smell wafting through the kitchen and into every room in my house.
 THAT right there is best part.